-California Law Would Expunge Many Marijuana-Related Crimes
+California Measure Would Expunge Many Marijuana-Related Crimes

 However, as The Associated Press notes, "When voters passed Proposition 64 in 2016 to allow adult use of marijuana, they also eliminated several pot-related crimes.
 The proposition also applied retroactively to pot convictions, but provided no mechanism or guidance on how those eligible could erase their convictions or have felonies reduced to misdemeanors."

-The new law would put the burden for cleaning up those records on the state.
+If it becomes law, it would put the burden for cleaning up those records on the state.
 If the bill goes into effect, state DOJ officials will have until July 1, 2019, to determine which cases are eligible for review and turn them over to the district attorney's office, which will have another year to make any objections.

 Democratic Assemblyman Rob Bonta introduced the bill in January.
 He was also part of the group that pushed for approval of Proposition 64.